maarxx/SmarterScheduling/README.md

 The cycle you'll see looks something like this:

 * The pawn will be sent to Sleep when they are tired.
 * When they wake, they will probably be hungry, so they'll be pinged to Joy for a moment to find the dining room, then released to find food.
-They should eat at the table.
+This should make them eat at the table.
-* Once they're fed, the mod will hold them in Recreation, and will restrict them to Joy that you've specified.
+* Once they're fed, the mod will put them in Recreation, and will restrict them to Joy that you've specified.
-* The pawn will be held in Joy, not just until their Recreation is maximized, but until their Beauty, Comfort, Space, and overall Mood is maximized.
+* The pawn will be held in Joy, not just until their Recreation is maximized, but until their overall Mood is maximized.
 * Then it will set them to Work, and release them from Joy, back to whatever Area you had previously set.

-You'll notice that with maximized Mood, Beauty, Comfort, Space, Rest, and Food, that your pawn is able to work continously for a very long time, and will get lots and lots of stuff done.
+You'll notice that with maximized Mood, that your pawn is able to work continously for a very long time, and will get lots and lots of stuff done.

 Ideally, your pawn will stay out until Rest gets low, and then the mod will send them to Sleep, and then repeat the process.